Approximating stochastic volatility by recombinant trees: Introduction

 Our extensive numerical experimentation is reported in our final section.
+In general, weak convergence does not provide any error estimation.
+However, binomial-type approximations of diffusion models have a convergence rate of $(\Delta t)^{{1}/{2}}$ which we accept it to be true.
 We leave the detailed description of the computational studies to that section and here simply state that our algorithm works efficiently compared to all existing methods for the Heston model.

-We emphasize that our tool can also be applied for a general type of stochastic volatility models and for GARCH models.
-Indeed, there is extensive research connecting GARCH to the stochastic volatility models.
-We refer the reader to Duan \cite{d95,d96a,d96b,d97}, Nelson \cite{nelson} Ritchken \& Trevor \cite{rt} and the references therein.
+We emphasize that our tool can also be applied for a general type of stochastic volatility models (see Remark \ref {hestonextension}).
+There is also GARCH approach to stochastic volatility models that we refer the reader to Duan \cite{d95,d96a,d96b,d97}, Nelson \cite{nelson}, Ritchken and Trevor \cite{rt} and the references therein.

-Clearly, there are several other successful computational approaches to stochastic models, including the ones based on partial differential equations, semi-analytic methods and Monte-Carlo simulations.
+Clearly, there are several other successful computational approaches to stochastic models, including the ones based on partial differential equations, semi-analytic methods and Monte Carlo simulations.
 Here we do not survey all these results but compare our numerical results with the appropriate ones in the section that outlines our numerical experimentations.

-In the literature, tree based methods have also been considered.
-Beliaeva \& Nawalkha \cite{bn} is the most recent of these studies and we refer the reader to \cite{bn} and the references therein for these studies.
-However, our approach differs from these earlier studies in two fundamental points.
-Firstly, our approximation is recombinant by construction while in the previous studies recombination is achieved through truncation.
-Also, our tree is arbitrage free and we provide a proof of convergence.
+In the literature, tree-based methods have also been considered.
+Beliaeva and Nawalkha \cite{bn} authored the most recent of these studies; see \cite{bn} and the references therein.
+However, our approach differs from these earlier studies in two fundamental ways.
+First, our approximation is recombinant by construction, while in the previous studies recombination is achieved through truncation.
+Also, our tree is arbitrage free, and we provide a proof of convergence.

-\section{The Heston Model}
+\section{The Heston model}

 Consider the Heston model,